sendanor/nor-nopg/README.md

 nor-nopg
 ========

-NoSQL Client Module for PostgreSQL databases.
+This is a Node.js library which implements NoSQL features over a PostgreSQL v9.3 database.

 Usage
 -----